way213/Image-Super-Resolution-Deep-Learning/README.md

 Unfortunately, our experiment models had a longer inference/training time compared to the original model.

-This may be because the network is shallow.
-So the effects of the small filters are not visible
+This may be because the network is shallow, so the effects of the small filters are not visible.

 Interestingly, our experiment models has a better PSNR than the original model (at least for upscale factor of 2) despite using small filters.